javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/06-function-object/article.md

 Once a user provides their answer, the function calls the handlers.
 We can pass two kinds of handlers:

 - A zero-argument function, which is only called when the user gives a positive answer.
-- A function with arguments, which is called in either case and returns an answer.
+- A function with arguments, which is called in else case and returns an answer.

 To call `handler` the right way, we examine the `handler.length` property.